-almaQuery=Alma.query\tap("select \ from ivoa.obscore where proposal\id like '2017%'")
+almaQuery=Alma.query_tap("select from ivoa.obscore where proposal_id like '2017%'")

-The results are returned as tables (or, more specifically, pyvo.dal.tap.TAPResults objects).
+The results are returned as pyvo.dal.tap.TAPResults objects15.
 These results can be used in multiple ways.
 The example code below will print the proposal IDs and SB names returned by one of these searches (although this may be a very long list for very broad searches, such as the third example above).